w3c/wcag3/guidelines/groups/input-operation/keyboard-interface-input/bidirectional-navigation.md

 :::tests
 **Procedure**
 For each interactive element:
-1. Check that after a forward movement onto the interactive elemennt, that you can move back to the last position using the keyboard only.
+1. Check that after a forward movement onto the interactive element, that you can move back to the last position using the keyboard only.
-2. Check that after a forward movement on the interactive element, that you can move forward to teh next position using the keyboard only.
+2. Check that after a forward movement on the interactive element, that you can move forward to the next position using the keyboard only.

 **Expected results**
 - #1 and #2 are true